genslein/go-programming/ninja-level-five/ninja_five.03.md

   * The underlying type of each of these new types is a struct.
   * Embed the “vehicle” type in both truck & sedan.
   * Give truck the field “fourWheel” which will be set to bool.
-  * Give sedan the field “luxury” which will be set to bool. solution
+  * Give sedan the field “luxury” which will be set to bool.
 * Using the vehicle, truck, and sedan structs:
   * using a composite literal, create a value of type truck and assign values to the fields;
   * using a composite literal, create a value of type sedan and assign values to the fields.